 “Squirming?
 I’m shivering!
 You told me you had an indoor Valentine’s Day surprise for me, so I dressed accordingly, thinking it was going to be in a pub or something.
 Didn’t expect to trekking through the bloody snow … Fucking hell, my shoes are going to be ruined.
-Dammit, I really like these fringe moccasin boots – hold on, why are you slowing down?
+Dammit baby, I really like these fringe moccasin boots – hold on, why are you slowing down?
 Wait, does this mean -”

-“Happy Valentine’s Day, Gemma Rawnsley,” Sirius Black muttered into her ear as he removed his hands from her eyes and she felt excitement rush through her as she surveyed her surroundings.
-Had he rented some sort of log cabin in the middle of the woods?
+“Happy Valentine’s Day,” he muttered into her ear as he removed his hands from her eyes and Gemma Rawnsley felt excitement rush through her as she surveyed her surroundings.
+Had Sirius rented some sort of log cabin in the middle of the woods?
 Was he going to give her flowers?
 And more importantly, was he going to shag her senseless?

 “A desolate frozen lake.
 And a tent.
 A very small, dirty tent,” she muttered in disbelief as she studied the scenery in front of her.
 She tried to squash her disappointment as she bit her lip; instead of presenting the house of her dreams, Sirius had pulled back the proverbial curtain to reveal a deserted campsite just outside of Hogsmeade.

 “Ha!” he said as a small chuckle escaped his lips.